christianasa/SBA-308-JavaScript-Fundamentals/README.md

 ## Notes
 - Assignments not yet due are excluded from calculations
-- Late submissions incur a 10% penalty (deducted from points_possible)
+- Late submissions incur a 10% penalty
 - Assignment group must belong to the specified course